 Dine LA Menu Highlight: Tagliatelle al Riccio di Mare — Chef André is pulling out all the stops with his homemade black and white fettuccini topped with fresh sea urchin in a white wine sauce, créme fraiche and black caviar.

 A three-story restaurant with a rooftop lounge, MELROSEPLACE serves a variety of elevated new American dishes alongside handcrafted cocktails.
 As the name suggests, it’s located on Melrose Place, where you’ll find art galleries, designer boutiques and more just outside its doors.

 Dine LA Menu Highlight: Miso Eggplant — for their second course, MELROSEPLACE has a great option for vegetarians: Japanese eggplant covered in saikyo miso atop seasoned rice.

 SUR Restaurant & Lounge

-Owned and operated by two couples, a team of four close friends, SUR is truly a labor or love.
-With each owner bringing in their own unique expertise, they have been able to create one of the most cutting-edge and buzzed-about restaurants in West Hollywood.
+Owned and operated by two couples — a team of four close friends — SUR is truly a labor of love.
+With each owner bringing their own unique expertise, they have been able to create one of the most cutting-edge and buzzed-about restaurants in West Hollywood.

 If you’re familiar with the culinary scene in West Hollywood, then you’ve likely heard of Tesse.
-The brainchild of chefs Raphael Francois and Sally Mueller, this chic eatery on Sunset Boulevard features a broad and finessed take on French classics as well as lighter fare crafted with local produce purchased near-daily from area farmers markets.
+The brainchild of chefs Raphael Francois and Sally Mueller, this chic eatery on Sunset Boulevard features a broad and finessed take on French classics, as well as lighter fare crafted with local produce sourced near-daily from area farmers markets.

 Serving breakfast, lunch and dinner, The Henry is a true neighborhood café in the heart of West Hollywood.
 Whether you’re craving a cup of coffee or a cocktail, avocado toast or bread pudding, this delightful spot has something to satisfy every palate.